Uzair3112/BSDSF23A020-OS-A02/REPORT.md

 ----Q1.
-Difference between stat() and lstat()
+Difference between stat() and lstat()?

 stat() follows symbolic links and returns info about the target file, while lstat() returns info about the link itself.
 In ls, lstat() is used to correctly display symbolic links (e.g., link -> target) instead of showing details of the target file.

 ----Q2.
-Using st_mode with Bitwise Operators
+Using st_mode with Bitwise Operators?

 st_mode holds both file type and permission bits.